researchDatastore/AI-user-Intimacy-in-Digital-Health/README.md

 # AI-user-Intimacy-in-Digital-Health

-Online repository for the review excepts used in this research
+This repository includes the tables that correspond to the sample review excerpts for each main theme.